orlandocaraballo/sei/50-troubleshooting-frameworks/50-troubleshooting-frameworks.md

 ## Common Rails Error Types

-Route
+### Route
-- Cannot find route
+- Cannot find route - verify path on route is correct
-- Restful routes
+- Restful routes - verify controller and action names correstpond to restful style

-Controller
+### Controller
-- Cannot find controller
+- Cannot find controller - verify controller name matches route
-- Pluralization on controllers
+- Pluralization on controllers - verify controller name is plural if using RESTful style or verify name is correct on route

-View
+### View
-- Cannot find template
+- Cannot find template - verify folder and file name of view
-- Instance variable not set
+- Instance variable not set - verify instance variables are defined

-Partials
+### Partials
-- Locals
+- Locals - verify locals are being passed in
-- Instance variables
+- Instance variables - verify instance variables are defined

-Model
+### Model
 - Singular name on models
-- Relationships tense
+- Relationships tense - verify model name sinfular
 - Singular
-  - `has_one`
+  - `has_one :[model name]` - verify model name is singular
 - Plural
-  - `has_many`
-  - `has_many, through: :[model name]`
+  - `has_many :[plural model name]` - verify plural
+  - `has_many :[plural model name], through: :[plural join model]`
+      - verify model name is plural
+      - verify join model is plural

 ## Remember Exception Handling
 When coding functions or classes you create it may be beneficial to capture exceptions and do something simple with it